 Katie is from a small town in the beautiful Hudson Valley in New York.
-She moved to Nashville in May 2013 from Washington, D.C.
-There, Katie studied Literature and the African Diaspora at American University.
+She moved to Nashville in May 2013 from Washington, D.C., where she studied Literature and the African Diaspora at American University.
 During her junior year, Katie had the opportunity to study abroad for a semester in Ghana, where she taught at a school for students who could not afford school fees.
-Katie was also able to spend semester in New Zealand where she tutored refugee high school students (and tried some rock climbing).
+Katie was also able to spend a semester in New Zealand where she tutored refugee high school students (and tried some rock climbing).

 During her time in D.C., Katie had the chance to intern at various organizations, including the U.S. Environmental Protection Agency, Earth Day Network, and the Feminist Majority Foundation.

 Katie is thrilled to be a part of the TJC team, and to help Tennesseans receive the health care they deserve.
 In her free time, Katie likes to ride her bike around Nashville, read, make pottery, and cook.